Drill4J/realworld-demo/README.md

 Open the `spring-realworld-backend`'s [dashboard page](http://localhost:8091/agents/spring-realworld-backend/plugins/test2code/builds/0.1.0/overview?activeTab=methods).

-1. First metric you see is the overall _Build coverage_ percentage - this indicates to which extent tests has covered our application.
+1. First metric you see is the overall _Build coverage_ percentage - this indicates to which extent tests have covered our application.
 The percentage is calculated based on number of _probes_ - the special "counters" inserted by Drill4J agent into application in runtime.
 The single method will likely have a lot of those, so its a very granular metric.

     ![build coverage percent metric](./img/image-build-coverage-percent.png)